Gapu Ŋupan

 About

-Gapu Ŋupan (Chasing the Rainbow) is an uplifting, large-scale performance that blends music, song, dance, immersive visuals and sound to tell a story that spans cultures and generations.
-Created by First Nations artists from Arnhem Land and Taiwan who share deep ancestral ties, the work brings forward Yolŋu narratives of ancient encounters, long before European arrival, when other nations travelled to and connected with Yolŋu people.
+Created over five years of cross-cultural collaboration by First Nations artists from Arnhem Land and Taiwan who share deep ancestral ties, the work brings forward Yolŋu narratives of ancient encounters, long before European arrival, when other nations travelled to and connected with Yolŋu people.
 It offers a fuller picture of Australia’s history and honours our place in a global story.

-Designed for major festival stages, the production features an ensemble of eight Yolŋu and Paiwan performers including singers, dancers and multi-instrumentalists.
-Gapu Ŋupan is a fully self-determined First Nations creation, brought to life by Miku Performing Arts, Hui Jia Creatives, Kath Papas Productions and Artback NT.
+Designed for major festival stages, the production is a fully self-determined First Nations creation and features an ensemble of eight Yolŋu and Paiwan performers including singers, dancers and multi-instrumentalists.

 Bringing it all together has been made possible through the relationships and work carried out by the four producers behind these stages of development being Hui Jia Creatives, Miku Performing Arts, Kath Papas Productions and Artback NT.
-The relationships that first sparked Gapu Ŋupan was born through Artback NT’s Indigenous Artist in Residence Program which provided artists from the NT to travel to Taiwan for 6 weeks to be immersed in other cultures, making exchanges and lasting connections through Indigenous artists and communities associated with the Indigenous Peoples Cultural Park in Pingtung.
-This project was
+The relationships that first sparked Gapu Ŋupan was born through Artback NT’s Indigenous Artist in Residence Program which provided artists from the NT to travel to Taiwan for six weeks to be immersed in other cultures, making exchanges and lasting connections through Indigenous artists and communities associated with the Indigenous Peoples Cultural Park in Pingtung.

 This project is created and produced by:

-Asia TOPA season
+The Asia TOPA season was supported by:

 Development of Gapu Ŋupan was also supported by: